 and the five pillars of it with their hooks.
 He overlaid their capitals and their fillets with gold, and their five sockets were of brass.

 He that followeth me shall not walk in darkness, saith the Lord.
 These are the words of Christ; and they direct us to imitate his life and character.
-The Imitation of Christ is a guide to following the example of Jesus Christ.
-It should be our most earnest study to dwell upon the life of Jesus Christ.
-The Imitation of Christ.
+The Imitation of Christ is guide to following the example of Jesus Christ.
+Let it be our most earnest study to dwell upon the life and example of Jesus.

-The childrens bible provides bible lessons from the Old and New testaments.
+The Childrens Bible provides bible lessons from the Old and New testaments.
 There are 216 stories written in plain english.
-The stories are easy to read but not just for childern.
-I enjoy reading the childrens bible and almost everyone does.
-The Childrens Bible.
+The stories are easy to read and understand but they are not just for childern.
+It is a pleasure to read and enjoy these important stories.

 The World English Bible was produced to provide speakers of modern English with a version of the Bible that is easily understood.
 The Bible is in the public domain and available world-wide.
-It is an accurate modern translation of the content of original King James Bible, including the Apocryphal books.
-World English Bible.
+It is an accurate modern translation of the original King James Bible, including the Apocryphal books.